YingHongTham/wormwiring/README.md

 and the actual sections are z=183,201,202,203,204...
 (sections here refers to IMG_SectionNumber in the image table)

-there are some weird data where count = 0; e.g. contin = 368
+There are some weird data where count = 0; e.g. contin = 368.

-relationship: tells you the objects in a contin
+**relationship**: connects objects that belong to the same thing (cell, synapse, etc), particularly useful for obtaining the objects in a contin
 - relID: id for the table
 - REL_Remarks: ??
-- ObjName1: object number
+- ObjName1: object number connect to ObjName2
 - ObjName2: object number connected to ObjName1
 - segmentNum: diff in section number bt obj 1 and 2
 - continNum: contin number